 The bill amends sections 1329.29 and 1329.99 of the Revised Code and enacts new sections to require the provision of religious dietary food options in school districts, hospitals, and correctional facilities, while also prohibiting the misrepresentation of halal foods.
-Specifically, it mandates that county and municipal correctional facilities accommodate the dietary requirements of recognized religions practiced by inmates by offering appropriate food options.
-Additionally, it establishes definitions for "kosher" and "halal," detailing the requirements for food preparation and labeling to prevent misrepresentation.
+Specifically, it mandates that each county and municipal correctional facility must accommodate the dietary requirements of recognized religions practiced by inmates by offering appropriate food options.
+Additionally, the bill defines "kosher" and "halal," outlining the requirements for food to be labeled as such and establishing penalties for misrepresentation.

-Furthermore, the bill outlines the responsibilities of school districts and hospitals to provide religious dietary food options upon request, ensuring compliance with federal and state nutritional guidelines.
+Furthermore, the bill requires school districts and hospitals to provide religious dietary food options upon request, ensuring compliance with federal and state nutritional guidelines.
 It also includes provisions for enforcement by the Department of Agriculture, which will inspect establishments selling food labeled as kosher or halal.
-Violators of the new regulations will face fines, with specific penalties outlined for misrepresentation of food products.
-The existing sections 1329.29 and 1329.99 are repealed, streamlining the legal framework surrounding dietary requirements and food labeling in Ohio.
+The bill introduces new definitions and requirements for food labeling, and it establishes fines for violations related to the misrepresentation of kosher and halal foods.
+Existing sections 1329.29 and 1329.99 are repealed, streamlining the legal framework surrounding dietary requirements in Ohio.

 Statutes affected: As Introduced: 1329.29, 1329.99